Navigating NEPA Changes: Congressional, Regulatory, and Supreme Court Revisions and Rulings

 Description

-Given the complexity and scope of these changes to the regulations, there will be considerable uncertainty and debate about their implications for NEPA practice.
-This workshop aims to clarify these issues as much as possible, providing participants with a comprehensive understanding of these changes to the NEPA implementing procedures and their implications for NEPA practitioners.
-While some revisions are straightforward, others require in-depth analysis and discussion, and are likely to continue to generate uncertainty and likely litigation for many years into the future.
+Given the scope, complexity, and implications of these changes to the NEPA Statute, CEQ Implementing Regulations, and recent and upcoming Supreme Court decisions, there will be considerable uncertainty and debate about their implications for NEPA practice.
+This workshop aims to clarify these issues as much as possible, providing participants with a comprehensive understanding of these changes to NEPA practice and their implications for practitioners.
+While some of the changes and implications are straightforward, others require in-depth analysis and discussion, and are likely to continue to generate uncertainty and likely litigation for many years into the future.

 Objectives